Now junior doctors in Telangana warn of strike

 Striking doctors want media coverage for meeting with Mamata for 'transparency'

-Health Minister Eatala Rajender had Friday last said Telangana Chief Minister K Chandrasekhar Rao had approved the proposal to increase the retirementage.
+Health Minister Etela Rajender had Friday last said Telangana Chief Minister K Chandrasekhar Rao had approved the proposal to increase the retirementage.